• Resources

 Both provide transaction security, but escrow accounts are more sophisticated.
 Escrow holds funds till both sides of a transaction agree on the transaction terms.
 A payment gateway, however, sends funds directly without holding funds or establishing conditions, so escrow is best used for large-value or conditional transactions.

-Yes, Digital Escrow Services in India are secure as long as they are offered by a credible platform or RBI-licensed banks.
-These websites employ encryption, secure payment gateways and data privacy policies to safeguard your data and money.
+Yes, Digital Escrow Services in India are secure as long as you choose providers that partner with RBI-regulated banks and follow KYC/AML norms; ensure funds are held in a designated bank escrow account..
+These platforms use encryption, secure payment rails, and strong data-privacy controls to safeguard funds and information.
 Select trusted companies for maximum protection.

 Absolutely.
 Escrow accounts can be adapted to the specific needs of certain types of transactions, like milestone payments, deferred fund releases or multi-party contracts.
 This configuration ensures all parties are covered and the transaction runs smoothly.